 The other thing that they're refusing to remit regarding the routers is some of the administrative passwords needed to access the data on the machines that have been turned over and the routers that have been turned over.

-That's just it's it's insane.
+That's just, it's insane.

-But unfortunately, we're we're really seeing that politics is becoming the land of the insane today, and this is the case in point.
+But unfortunately, we're really seeing that politics is becoming the land of the insane today.

-Um it's it's somewhat frustrating to me because the five things that I mentioned, it's not particularly complicated.
+It's somewhat frustrating to me because the five things that I mentioned, it's not particularly complicated.

-You know, for example, we had voting problems in Florida in 2000 with swinging, pimpled, dimpled, hanging, you know, perforated Chads, and and that got fixed.
+You know, for example, we had voting problems in Florida in 2000 with swinging, pimpled, dimpled, hanging, you know, perforated Chads, and that got fixed.

-Then we had problems in 2016 in Florida, those problems in Broward and Palm Beach County got fixed.
+Those problems in Broward and Palm Beach County got fixed.

-Um and the one thing that we've got to ensure is election integrity.
+And one thing that we've got to ensure is election integrity.

-I know Arizona has a lot of it, and but there's gotta, if we're gonna have it, we have to ensure that we have integrity in the system with checks and balances, nothing too burdensome, the the same checks and balances you need to buy a six-pack of beer or a pack of cigarettes or a jewel pot or visit Joe Biden in the White House, or to go to a democratic national convention.
+The same checks and balances you need to buy a six-pack of beer or a pack of cigarettes or a jewel pot or to visit Joe Biden in the White House or to go to a Democratic National Convention.

 And yet there's this mysterious reluctance and resistance, Jake, to these simple reforms, especially voter ID.